Go to: Transmission | Prevention | Symptoms | Vaccination

 - Pregnant people can spread the virus to their fetus through the placenta

-Monkeypox can spread from the time symptoms start until the rash has fully healed and a fresh layer of skin has formed.
+Mpox can spread from the time symptoms start until the rash has fully healed and a fresh layer of skin has formed.
 The illness typically lasts two – four weeks.
-People who do not have monkeypox symptoms cannot spread the virus to others.
-At this time, it is not known if monkeypox can spread through semen or vaginal fluids.
+People who do not have mpox symptoms cannot spread the virus to others.
+At this time, it is not known if mpox can spread through semen or vaginal fluids.

-CDC - 5 Things Sexually Active People Need to Know About Monkeypox (YouTube video).
+CDC - 5 Things Sexually Active People Need to Know About Mpox (YouTube video).

-To reduce the chance of getting and spreading monkeypox:
+To reduce the chance of getting and spreading mpox:

 - If you or your partners are sick, especially if you or they have a new or unexpected rash or sore, do not have sex or close physical contact.
 Avoid clubs, parties or gatherings until you have talked to a health care provider.